Georgina Ice: History

 2023-2024 was a year of success as a club with great individual accolades as well.
 The ICE saw over 14,000 fans during their 21 home games, averaging over 660 fans per game.
 A vision Director of Hockey & Business Operations, Michael Cornacchia had in 2019 when taking over the club.
 On the ice, Georgina set a single-season club record for regular season wins with 30.
 In addition, Captain Mike McCullough set the ICE single season scoring record with 82 points.
 Georgina made the largest player acquisition in club history by trading for hometown forward Ryan Cutler from the OJHL Trenton Golden Hawks.
 Ryan's impact was significant recording 56 points in 26 regular season games and adding 24 points in 12 playoff games.
 Come playoffs, Georgina won two playoff rounds where they swept the Little Britain Merchants in the division quarter finals, then moved on to sweep the Uxbridge Bruins in the division semi-finals and once again met the Clarington Eagles in the East Orr division finals.
 In Game 1 the Eagles won 6-5.
 In Game 2 the Eagles won 3-0.
 In Game 3 the Eagles won 4-2 and in Game 4 the Eagles won 2-0.

 2024-2025 saw more regular season success as the club experienced a 20-0-0-1 winning streak.
-Co-Captains Ronnie Wiersema and Austin Paulmert led the club to the Division Finals where they lost in 4 games to the Clarington Eagles.
-Each game lost by 1 goal and many had the Ice marked for the Eastern Conference Finals.
-Many changes came in the off season as Head Coach and Assistant Coach Darren Price and Terry O' Brien resigned.
-Most notably, the Georgina Ice founder Steve Sedore resigned, taking an Assistant Coach position with the Schomberg Cougars.
-The Ice confidently hired John Perrin, former Lindsay Muskies, OJHL coach to be the new bench boss in Georgina.
-Joey Abbott and Thomas Lonsdale were also added as bench staff in the off season.
+Co-Captains Ronnie Wiersema and Austin Paulmert led the club to the Division Finals where the post season came to an abrupt end as the Eagles, for the second year in a row, swept the ICE in four games in the East Orr Division Finals.
+It was an exciting series nonetheless, with all four games being decided by just one goal.
+Many had Georgina heavily favored, as the ICE boasted 14 players with over 20 regular-season points, including Kirou (67), Ursomarzo (55), Lonsdale (55), McKee (46), and Paulmert (55).
+However, it was Clarington’s coaching that ultimately proved to be the ICE’s downfall.

+In the wake of the defeat, the ICE parted ways with GM and Head Coach Darren Price, along with Assistant Coaches Terry O’Brien and Steve Sedore, seeking a fresh perspective.
+We thank them for their contributions during their time with the team.

+2025-2026 The ICE made a confident move by naming Jon Perrin as the new Head Coach.
+Perrin, with his experience coaching the Lindsay Muskies in the OJHL and his extensive involvement in Lindsay Minor Hockey, was seen as the right fit for the role.
+He appointed Dave Runge and Joey Abbott as Assistant Coaches, bringing a mix of expertise and fresh leadership to the team.